 Roxicet Addiction Treatment

-Because Oxycodone is an opiate drug, the risk for a person becoming addicted to it is significant.
-Like other opiate drugs, people who abuse Roxicet will develop tolerance and over time, require more and more Roxicet to get the same effects.
-Roxicet is particularly dangerous to become addicted to because of the presence of acetaminophen.
-Many Roxicet addicts will unknowingly be destroying their liver while they consume Roxicet.
-The amount of Roxicet addicts use per day can reach alarming numbers and cause medical emergencies.
+Because Oxycodone is an opiate drug, the risk of a person becoming addicted to it is significant.
+Like other opiate drugs, people who abuse Roxicet will develop tolerance and, over time, require more and more Roxicet to get the same effects.
+Roxicet is particularly dangerous to become addicted to because of the presence of acetaminophen, which can destroy the liver with habitual use.

 Roxicet Withdrawal Symptoms

 Roxicet withdrawal symptoms can start as early as a few hours from the last use.
-It is most common for Roxicet addicts to begin experiencing withdrawal symptoms after 12 to 24 hours of discontinued use.
+It is most common for Roxicet abusers to begin experiencing withdrawal symptoms after 12 to 24 hours of discontinued use.
 The symptoms will escalate by day 3-5 and continue up through day 10.
-Because the withdrawal symptoms are harsh, it is quite common for addicts to give up and relapse.
+Because the withdrawal symptoms are harsh, it is quite common for them to give up and relapse.

 Relapse, after detox begins, is especially dangerous.
-Roxicet addict’s bodies will have started to return to an average tolerance level.
-What this means is that the addict may choose to take more than their usual amount of Roxicet to feel better and risk dying.
+The body will have started to return to an average tolerance level, and an individual may choose to take more than their usual amount of Roxicet to feel better and risk dying.
 This is one of the most prominent ways an accidental overdose from all opiates like Roxicet occurs.

 Roxicet Detox Program

 The primary medication that we most commonly prescribe for Roxicet addiction is Suboxone (buprenorphine).
-Our medical staff at the detox unit at Evoke Wellness Florida are all trained in addiction detoxification and specialize in opiate withdrawal.
-We also prescribe medications to lower anxiety, promote sleep, minimize cold and flu symptoms as well as nausea and vomiting.
+Our medical staff at the detox unit at Evoke Wellness at Miramar are all trained in addiction detoxification and specialize in opiate withdrawal.
+We also prescribe medications to lower anxiety, promote sleep, and minimize cold and flu symptoms, as well as nausea and vomiting.
 The amount of time a person needs to detox depends on how much and for how long they were abusing Roxicet.

-Our Florida detox program also assesses each client for mental health diagnoses as well as trauma and other emotional challenges.
+Our Florida detox and treatment programs assess each client for mental health diagnoses as well as trauma and other emotional challenges.
 We understand that in order to have a successful recovery, the root cause of the addiction needs to be treated as well, so part of the detox setting includes counseling and treatment programs.
-The path towards recovery begins with detox and continues with a drug treatment program that is tailored to meet the needs of the individual.
+The path toward recovery begins with detox and continues with a drug treatment program that is tailored to meet the needs of the individual.

-Our Evoke Wellness Florida Roxicet detox program is designed to allow clients to complete their detoxification and then join a treatment program specifically for their addictions.
+Our Evoke Wellness at Miramar Roxicet addiction treatment program is designed to allow clients to complete their detoxification and then join a treatment program specifically for their addictions.
 Reach out to us today at 866.931.9312 for more information, or fill out our online form and let us get back to you.